-Vancouver is beautiful.
-Vancouver from above is tenfold better.
-Even first-time visitors agree with it.
+Vancouver, Canada, is beautiful.
+Vancouver from above is so much better.
+Even first-time visitors can’t argue with that.

-Vancouver from Above: The Best Views for First-Timers
+Vancouver from Above: The Best Views of the City

-Vancouver look absolutely stunning from above.
-Its incredible views of white and silver skyscrapers with majestic mountains in the background are irresistible.
+Vancouver looks absolutely stunning from above.
+The views of white and silver skyscrapers with majestic mountains in the background are irresistible.
 No one can visit Vancouver without admiring the city from above at least once.

 Most of the time we travel on a budget and try to stick to it as much as possible.
 Thus, I’ll start our overview of the best places to see Vancouver from above with the most inexpensive and gradually move to the pricier options.

 Queen Elizabeth Park

 Among ample parks in and near Vancouver, Queen Elizabeth Park stands out as one of the most favorite spots to observe the spectacular city from above.
 There is no secret behind it.
 Naturally, the location of the park plays a crucial role in attracting millions of visitors wishing to see Vancouver from above.

 As the highest point in Vancouver (170 feet above sea level), the horticultural public garden offers the incredible views of the park, the city, and the North Shore Mountains.